14.6 C

 Contributions in music

 Fredman’s Songs (Fredmans sånger) and Fredman’s Epistles (Fredmans epistlar) are Bellman’s two most well-known collections.
 These pieces consist of about 70 songs, often about drinking and partying, and range from humorous to melancholic.
-Because of his ability to combine poetry and music, he has been compared to greats like Shakespeare and Mozart.
+His ability to blend poetry and music has drawn comparisons with the likes of Shakespeare and Mozart.

 His principal instrument was the cittern, and he rose to prominence as one of Sweden’s most accomplished cittern players.
 In order to make his songs relatable and approachable for his audience, he regularly appropriated melodies from songs that were popular at the time.
 “Gubben Noak” and “Fjäriln vingad” are two of his best-known compositions that still have an impact on Swedes today.